udbhav-s/vue-ccg-monkeybattle/README.md

 ![image](https://user-images.githubusercontent.com/50021387/184352031-5b9542e5-f7ae-4a5d-b343-511b51f0b748.png)

 # Setup
-Create a postgres database and an env with the following info
+Create a postgres database and a .env file in `/monkeybattle-server` with the following info
 ```
 DATABASE_HOST
 DATABASE_USERNAME